 “It’s also important that we’re working with the Canadian Food and Wine Institute and trying to do everything we can here for the students,” Avila added.
 “At the end, they are our (the College’s) representation and they are our biggest success.”

-The recent Nourishing Minds program launched by NCSAC provides students with gift cards to local grocery stores, giving them the ability to select the items they want.
+The recent Nourishing Minds program, launched by the NCSAC to replace its traditional food bank, provides students with gift cards to local grocery stores, giving them the ability to select the items they wish.
 Additional information about the program can be found here.